-- 1.1.1 The Council is committed to the highest standards of behaviour in public life.
-To promote this commitment, the Council has adopted two Codes of Conduct, one applying to members of the Council and one applying to its staff.
-These Codes are available on the Council's website. - 1.1.2 If you believe that a member of the Council's staff has breached the Employee Code of Conduct, please report it to the Council; we treat all complaints under this Code very seriously and will investigate any allegation received.
-Details of the Council's Complaints Procedure be found can http://www.lewisham.gov.uk/CouncilAndDemocracy/HavingYourSay/CommentsCompl aintsAndCompliments/. - If you believe that a councillor has breached the Member Code of Conduct, then those complaints should be referred to: The Monitoring Officer, London Borough of Lewisham.
-Town Hall.
-Catford.
-London SE6 4RU (Telephone number 020 8314 7648. e-mail address: monitoring.officer@lewisham.gov.uk fax number 020 8314 3107). - The Council has also adopted a whistleblowing policy to deal with allegations of malpractice or misconduct by its members, staff or contractors.
-That policy is also available on the Council's website.
-The policy is publicised throughout the borough and can be used by anyone with a complaint if they feel that other available channels for raising concerns would be inappropriate, or if they fear repercussions. - The Council's Head of Law is responsible for dealing with allegations raised under this 1.1.5 procedure.
-If you have any query about the whistleblowing policy, or the Member and Employee Codes of Conduct please contact: Kath Nicholson, London Borough of Lewisham, Town Hall, Catford, London SE6 4RU.
-Telephone 020 8314 7648, E-mail address kathy.nicholson@lewisham.gov.uk
+- 1.1.3 If you believe that a councillor has breached the Member Code of Conduct, then those complaints should be referred to: The Monitoring Officer, London Borough of Lewisham, Town Hall, Catford, London SE6 4RU (Telephone number 020 8314 3107, e-mail address: monitoring.officer@lewisham.gov.uk).
+Information about the Council's ethical standards can be found here. - 1.1.4 The Council has also adopted a whistleblowing policy to deal with allegations of malpractice or misconduct by its members, staff or contractors.
+The whistleblowing policy is available here.
+The policy is publicised throughout the borough and can be used by anyone with a complaint if they feel that other available channels for raising concerns would be inappropriate, or if they fear repercussions. - 1.1.5 The Council's Head of Law is responsible for dealing with allegations raised under this procedure.
+If you have any query about the whistleblowing policy, or the Member and Employee Codes of Conduct please contact: Jeremy Chambers, London Borough of Lewisham, Town Hall, Catford, London SE6 4RU.
+E-mail address jeremy.chambers@lewisham.gov.uk